dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 >To speed up the process, choose only one or a few optimun modes.
 >When using multiple modes, always set `DM_DEEP_ANALYSIS` after all other modes since it's relatively time-consuming.

-## Optimize Particular Circumstances During Decoding
+## Optimizing Particular Circumstances while Decoding

-### Enlarge Barcode with Small Module Size
+### Enlarge Barcodes with Small Module Sizes
-Barcode with a small module size may be distorted by some processing methods like rotation, binarization with inappropriate block size, etc. Enlarging the barcode zone to a larger size can enhance the ability to prevent distortion, thereby improve the possibility to decode the result.
-The parameter [ScaleUpModes]({{ site.parameters_reference }}scale-up-modes.html) can be used to determine whether and how to do the enlarging.
-For example, setting a mode `SUM_LINEAR_INTERPOLATION` with argument `ModuleSizeThreshold` setting to 2 will active the enlaring process using the linear interpolation method when barcode module size is smaller than 2px.
+Barcodes with a small module size may be distorted by some processing methods like rotation, binarization with inappropriate block size, etc. Enlarging the barcode zone to a larger size can enhance the ability to prevent distortion, thereby improve the possibility to decode the result.
+The parameter [ScaleUpModes]({{ site.parameters_reference }}scale-up-modes.html) can be used to determine how the enlarging should be done, if at all.
+For example, using `SUM_LINEAR_INTERPOLATION` with argument `ModuleSizeThreshold` set to 2 will activate the enlaring process using the linear interpolation method when barcode module size is smaller than 2px.

 ### Enable All Wanted Barcode Types
 Barcode types are defined with parameter [BarcodeFormat]({{ site.enumerations }}format-enums.html#barcodeformat) and [BarcodeFormat_2]({{ site.enumerations }}format-enums.html#barcodeformat_2).
 A barcode can be detected only when its type is set as enabled.
-When the barcode type is uncertain, you should enable all barcode types to insure the read rate.
+When the barcode type is uncertain, you should enable all barcode types to ensure the read rate.

 ### Restore Incomplete Modules
-In some cases, due to misprinting, the barcodes may miss some modules, like find patterns for QR codes and border for Datamatrix.
-DBR is able to restore the missing modules for these barcodes by setting a `BCM_GENERAL` mode in parameter [BarcodeComplementModes]({{ site.parameters_reference }}barcode-complement-modes.html).
+In some cases, due to misprinting, the barcodes may miss some modules, like the patterns of a QR code or the border of a Datamatrix.
+DBR is able to restore the missing modules for these barcodes by setting `BCM_GENERAL` mode in the parameter [BarcodeComplementModes]({{ site.parameters_reference }}barcode-complement-modes.html).

 ### Correct Deformed Barcodes
-The barcodes on the surface of some flexible packaging or cylindrical objects tend to be distorted and deformed.
-DBR is able to correct these deformed barcodes to a standard shape by setting a `DRM_GENERAL` mode in parameter [DeformationResistingModes]({{ site.parameters_reference }}deformation-resisting-modes.html).
+The barcodes on the surface of some flexible packaging or cylindrical objects tend to be distorted or deformed.
+DBR is able to correct these deformed barcodes to a standard shape by setting `DRM_GENERAL` mode in parameter [DeformationResistingModes]({{ site.parameters_reference }}deformation-resisting-modes.html).

 ### Support Direct Part Marking Codes
 DPM (Direct Part Marking) Codes, DataMatrix typically, are widely used in industrial part tracking, from electronics manufacturing to automotive assembly.
 They always come with light reflection, low contrast, complex background texture, and other distorted features.
-DBR is able to decode such DPM codes by setting a `DPMCRM_GENERAL` mode in parameter [DPMCodeReadingModes]({{ site.parameters_reference }}mirror-mode.html).
+DBR is able to decode such DPM codes by setting `DPMCRM_GENERAL` mode in parameter [DPMCodeReadingModes]({{ site.parameters_reference }}mirror-mode.html).

 ### Cover Both Normal and Mirrored States
-The barcode on an image usually have two states, normal and mirrored.
-DBR is able to cover both normal and mirrored barcodes by setting a `MM_BOTH` mode in parameter [MirrorMode]({{ site.parameters_reference }}image.html).
-If the barcodes you are decoding are of the same state, setting it to `MM_NORMAL` or `MM_MIRROR` can improve the speed without affect on read rate.
+Sometimes, barcodes can come out in a mirrored orientation compared to the normal orientation (left to right).
+DBR is able to cover both normal and mirrored barcodes by setting `MM_BOTH` mode in parameter [MirrorMode]({{ site.parameters_reference }}image.html).
+If the barcodes you are decoding are of the same state, setting it to `MM_NORMAL` or `MM_MIRROR` can improve the speed without a big effect on read rate.

-### Compatible with Non-standard Barcodes
+### Comply with Non-standard Barcodes
 In some cases, the barcode may not be generated or printed following the standard.
 DBR is able to decode such non-standard barcodes by setting following parameters to provide information about the non-standard part.

 - [StandardFormat]({{ site.parameters_reference }}standard-format.html) to specify the standard barcode format.